 Upper Dolpo Trek

-The trek starts in the town of Dunai, which can be accessed by plane from Nepalgunj.
-From here, trekkers follow the narrow gorges and serene valleys.
-Highlights along the way include Shey Gompa, a heritage Buddhist monastery, and the turquoise waters of Phoksundo Lake, ringed by glaciers.
+The journey begins in Dunai, a town accessible by flight from Nepalgunj.
+From there, trekkers explore narrow gorges and tranquil valleys, with notable stops including Shey Gompa, a historic Buddhist monastery, and the stunning Phoksundo Lake, surrounded by glaciers.

-As the trail continues east, the landscape becomes drier and resembles the Tibetan plateau.
-Isolated villages and herders’ camps along the trail provide a glimpse into traditional Tibetan culture.
+As you continue eastward, the landscape becomes increasingly arid, resembling the Tibetan plateau.
+Along the way, isolated villages and herder camps provide a glimpse into traditional Tibetan life.

 Trek Facts